-Each side part.
 The Headrest should be fixed in a way that is clearly indicated and should be easily removable without tools.
 Fixings should consist of:

 - n.
-Two cylindrical longitudinal pegs with a diameter of at least 6mm, a vertical separation of at least 50mm and with an engagement of at least 12mm into the rear of the cockpit rim-opening - o.
-A keyhole fixing at $X_C$ = -250 ±50mm and Z=610 ±25mm on each side of the car.
-This These fixings must comply with 12.6.1 (e) and the receptacle mounted on the survival cell must be flush with the survival cell structure.
+Two cylindrical longitudinal pegs with a diameter of at least 6mmand with an engagement of at least 12mm into the rear of the cockpit opening - o.
+A keyhole fixing at $X{C}$ = -250 ±50mm and Z=610 ±25mm on each side of the car.
+These fixings must comply with 12.6.1 (e) and the receptacle mounted on the survival cell must be flush with the survival cell structure.
 These fixings must prevent the headrest from moving laterally or vertically with up to 12mm of forward movement of the headrest.
-They may not be inside the Helmet Free Volume and should be designed to minimize the risk of injury should the driver come in contact with them during an accident. - p.
+They may not be inside the Helmet Free Volume RV-COCKPIT-HELMET and should be designed to minimize the risk of injury should the driver come in contact with them during an accident. - p.
 A quick release fixing which is clearly indicated at the front corner on each side of the car.
 No tape or similar material may be used to cover the forward fixings of the headrest.